You just completed one of life’s greatest milestones: marriage.

 To sum it up, you and your new spouse should take the following steps:

 Extra tip: You and your spouse may not be combining credit scores, but you both should make sure to get your credit back on track before you get married.
 After all, if you and your new spouse have good credit, that’s one less thing to worry about.
 Credit repair can be a pricey investment, but luckily, some top credit repair companies like Lexington Law do offer couples discounts.
-You can check out other top credit repair companies here.
+Check our list of top credit repair companies here.